THE TRIBULATION EXPLAINED

 I John, who also am your brother, and companion in tribulation, and in the kingdom and patience of Jesus Christ, was in the isle that is called Patmos, for the word of God, and for the testimony of Jesus Christ.

 The Church was being persecuted by Jerusalem and Rome.
 Christians were being martyred.
 We are told in Revelation 2 that Antipas had been killed for being a Christian.
 We are told in Revelation 6 that there were many martyrs who had been killed for following Christ.
 Even John was writing this Book as a persecuted Christian.
 It looked to many believers that the Church would be conquered by this unrelenting persecution.
 But John’s visions of Christ’s Revelation, reassured the suffering Church that Jesus was indeed Lord, and that He would indeed conquer.

 The Book of Revelation was not written to an English-speaking Church living in Western affluence.
 It was written to a First Century Church undergoing intense tribulation – initially from Jerusalem, then from Rome – and wondering whether their faith in Christ had been in vain.
+In our times, there are more Christian martyrs than in any other era of the Church!
 Just as there are lessons for the modern Church from any New Testament book, there are some powerful lessons for today from this ancient book.